 The great thing about subscription kits is that they are gifts that keep on coming all year round!

 It is hard to beat an iPad in terms of finding educational apps!
 My nephews use theirs to create amazing stop motion videos.
-My kids have always created their stop movies using our regular camera, but that may change since we recently purchased an iPad because it provides the best live video streaming (via Facetime) for their weekly internet music lessons with Grandma.
+My kids originally created their stop movies using our regular camera, but they switch to the iPad after we bought one for their weekly internet music lessons with Grandma.

 We love all of the Snap Circuits sets, but this Snap Circuits Lights Electronics Discovery Kit is our favorite!